vitalik/django-ninja/docs/docs/tutorial/crud.md

     qs = Employee.objects.all()
     return qs
 ```
-But it automatically getting evaluated, validated and converted to JSON list
+It automatically gets evaluated, validated and converted to a JSON list!

 ## Update

-The update is pretty trivial, we just use `PUT` method and also pass employee_id:
+Update is pretty trivial.
+We just use the `PUT` method and also pass `employee_id`:

 ```Python hl_lines="1"
 @api.put("/employees/{employee_id}")